Distinct thermodynamic and dynamic effects produced by scale factors in conformally related Einstein-power-Yang-Mills black holes: EPYM black hole in conformal gravity

 \subsection{Radial geodesic}

-Now we prove the geodesic completeness in the CEPYM BH spacetimes by following Ref.~\cite{1605}.
+Now we prove the geodesic completeness in the CEPYM BH spacetimes by following Ref.~\cite{1605} and Ref.~\cite{Chakrabarty}.
 The equation that describes the radial geodesic motion takes the form,

 where the dot represents the derivative of coordinates with respect to the affine parameter $\tau$, {\em e.g.}, $\dot{t}=\mathrm{d}t/\mathrm{d}\tau$, and $\delta_1$ equals zero for a null particle and one for a time-like particle.
-For a free radially infalling particle, energy $E$ is a constant due to the conservation law of energy in static spacetimes and is related to the time component of momenta as follows,
+The energy is constant for any freely falling particles; here we restrict the attention to particles with only radial motion.
+The momentum related to the time component is as follows,

 Combining Eq.~(\ref{geodesic equation}) with Eq.~(\ref{initial energy}), we obtain the affine parameter in terms of integration with respect to the radial coordinate $r$,

 where $r_{i}$ represents the initial position of motion and $r_{f}$ the final position.
 When substituting Eq.~(\ref{conformmetric}) into Eq.~(\ref{affine parameter}), we derive the affine parameter in its convenient form in the CEPYM BH spacetimes,